gillian-guide/gillian-guide.github.io/docs/en/additional-setup.md

     5. Don't forget to enable `Borderless` in FusionFix or `BorderlessWindowed` in :material-file-cog:`ZolikaPatch.ini` depending on which of the two you install later. **If you don't plan to install either of the mods, remove `-windowed`.**
 === "1.2.0.59"
     1. Right click the game in your library, press `Properties...`.
-    2. In the `Launch options` field, paste the following line: `-norestrictions -nomemrestrict -windowed -managed`
+    2. In the `Launch options` field, paste the following line: `-norestrictions -nomemrestrict -windowed -managed`.
     3. Don't forget to enable `Borderless` in FusionFix or `BorderlessWindowed` in :material-file-cog:`ZolikaPatch.ini` depending on which of the two you install later. **If you don't plan to install either of the mods, remove `-windowed`.**

 ???+ warning "If using DXVK..."